-azureContainerName: Mandatory.
+azureContainerName: " string " Mandatory.
 The name of the Azure container from which the dump is to be loaded.
-The container must exist.
+The container must exist. azureConfigFile: " string " Optional.

-azureConfigFile:

-Optional.
 A configuration file that contains the storage connection parameters, instead of the one in the default location, such as ~/.azure/config.
-If this is not defined, the default configuration azureStorageAccount:
+If this is not defined, the default configuration file is used.

+azureContainerName must be defined, and not be empty.
-Optional.
-The name of the Azure storage account to use for the operation.

-azureStorageSasToken: Optional.
-Azure Shared Access Signature (SAS) token to be used

-"string" for the authentication of the operation, instead of a key.
+azureStorageAccount: " strin g" Optional.
+The name of the Azure storage account to use for the operation. azureStorageSasToken: " string " Optional.
+Azure Shared Access Signature (SAS) token to be used for the authentication of the operation, instead of a key.